 Acquisition Transaction Expenses.
-We incurred \$1,163,000 in fees, legal and other expenses associated with the acquisition of W.E.T. shares during First Quarter 2013.
+We incurred \$1,585,000 in fees, legal and other expenses associated with the acquisition of W.E.T. shares and subsequent squeeze out procedures during First Half 2013.
 These fees included payments totaling \$750,000 to the holders of our Series C Convertible Preferred Stock who waived certain equity offering participation rights allowing for the partial funding of W.E.T. shares with Gentherm common stock.
-We did not incur any acquisition transaction expenses during First Quarter 2012.
+We did not incur any acquisition transaction expenses during First Half 2012.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses increased to \$16,256,000 in First Quarter 2013 from \$13,973,000 in First Quarter 2012, an increase of \$2,283,000, or 16%.
-This increase in expenses is due to higher general legal, audit and travel costs, as well as wages and benefits costs resulting from new employee hiring and merit increases.
+Selling, general and administrative expenses increased to \$35,164,000 in First Half 2013 from \$29,412,000 in First Half 2012, an increase of \$5,752,000, or 20%.
+This increase is partially due to the termination amounts paid to the former Chief Executive Officer of W.E.T. who resigned during the Second Quarter 2013.
+Such amounts totaled approximately \$1,800,000.
+We have also experienced an increase in expenses due to higher general legal, audit and travel costs, as well as wages and benefits costs resulting from new employee hiring and merit increases.
 The additional employees are primarily related to establishing a new electronics production facility in Shenzhen, China, increasing sales and marketing efforts aimed at supporting our current product development strategy and beginning the integration process between historical Gentherm and W.E.T.
-We incurred approximately \$250,000 in incremental audit and accounting expenses driven by Sarbanes-Oxley compliance implementation for W.E.T. which began during the second quarter of 2012.
-We believe that our selling, general and administrative costs will begin to level off as we work through the integration process and implement cost reduction initiatives enabled by this integration over the next three years.
+We incurred approximately \$550,000 in incremental audit and accounting expenses driven by Sarbanes-Oxley compliance implementation for W.E.T. which began during Second Quarter 2012.
+We believe that our selling, general and administrative costs will level off as we work through the integration process and implement cost reduction initiatives enabled by this integration over the next three years.

 Income Tax Expense.
-We recorded an income tax expense of \$795,000 during First Quarter 2013 representing an effective tax rate of 7% on earnings before income tax of \$10,704,000.
+We recorded an income tax expense of \$2,743,000 during First Half 2013 representing an effective tax rate of 15% on earnings before income tax of \$18,180,000.
 This amount included a one-time benefit resulting from the American Taxpayer Relief Act of 2012 ("the Act") which was signed into law on January 2, 2013.
 The Act restored the research and development credit and certain exemption under the foreign income tax rules, retroactively to the beginning of 2012.
-As a result, we recognized approximately \$1,300,000 in benefits associated with our 2012 tax year during First Quarter 2013.
-Had the Act been adopted during 2012, the benefit would have been recorded during that year and First Quarter 2013 effective tax rate would have been 20%.
+As a result, we recognized approximately \$1,300,000 in benefits associated with our 2012 tax year during First Half 2013.
+Had the Act been adopted during 2012, the benefit would have been recorded during that year and First Half 2013 effective tax rate would have been 22%.
 This effective tax rate was lower than the US Federal rate of 34% primarily due to the impact of lower statutory rates for our subsidiaries operating in foreign jurisdictions.
-During First Quarter 2012, we recorded an income tax expense of \$2,145,000 representing an effective tax rate of 26% on earnings before income tax of \$8,242,000.
+During First Half 2012, we recorded an income tax expense of \$4,958,000 representing an effective tax rate of 28% on earnings before income tax of \$17,900,000.
 Our effective tax rate was estimated based upon a forecast of our full year results.